The Green Valley – Sahuarita Genealogy Library

 (see above paragraph).

-GVGS' ever-growing online library catalog now includes an extensive collection of periodicals.
+Our ever-growing online library catalog now includes an extensive collection of maps and periodicals.
 While the periodicals are not indexed by articles (which can be done using PERSI from the Allen County Library) they are easily searchable by publication title and date of issue.
 You can also bring up a complete list of the periodicals by clicking on the "Media Type" filter and selecting "Periodical".
 Each periodical listed will include the month/year of each issue we have, and how many periodicals of that title we have.
-A good suggestion would be to review a dozen or so of the periodical you're interested in to see what gems they contain.

 There are two methods to keep current on new books.
 The first is by filtering in the catalog using "New Additions" and selecting the most recent months; the second is to search using "Title" and the word NEW.